ApurveKaranwal/lyricify/README.md

 # 🎵 lyricify

-A cinematic Python script that brings *Pal Pal* by Arijit Singh to life — line by line, with smooth typewriter animation and emotional pacing right in your terminal.
+A cinematic Python script that brings the song *Pal Pal*  to life — line by line, with smooth typewriter animation and emotional pacing right in your terminal.

 ---